 Copyright © University of Cambridge.
 All rights reserved.

-For example, design your own set of three shapes (drawn on a square grid, as above), keep the total area 10.
 How many ways can they be arranged to make symmetrical shapes?

 Can you find three such shapes which can never be arranged to make a symmetrical shape?